-Healthy diet plan for children is global health issue.
+Healthy diet plan for children is a global health concern.
 But malnutrition is still a burden among under-five children in Nepal.
 In 2016 the prevalence of under-five overweight was 1.2 per hundred.
 The prevalence of under-5 stunting and wasting was 36% and 9.6% respectively.
 As of 2015, low birth weight prevalence was 21.8% (Source).

 Which foods to consider daily on diet?

--Children should be encouraged to consume fresh, frozen or dried fruits rather than fruit juice.
+-Children should be encouraged to consume fresh, frozen, or dried fruits rather than fruit juice.
 If children need juice then it should be free from added sugar and flavor contents.

--Seafood, poultry, eggs, peas, beans, unsalted nuts and seeds are good sources of protein.
+-Seafood, poultry, eggs, peas, beans, unsalted nuts, and seeds are good sources of protein.
 Therefore children should be encouraged to consume it daily.

--Children should choose fat-free or low-fat dairy ingredients, such as yogurt, milk or fortified soy drinks.
+-Children should choose fat-free or low-fat dairy ingredients, such as yogurt, milk, or fortified soy drinks.

-Should child’s calories be controlled?
+Should a child’s calories be controlled?

 Feel free to contact registered dietitian if you have queries about nutrition for children.

-Balanced diet for children
+A balanced diet for children

 Source: Essentials of food and nutrition